joshuakilts/The-Office-Markov-Chains/README.md

                   out.dWallace,out.stanley)
 ```

-This function picks a character at random (based on character dist.) and returns a line.
-The length of the line is based off of that characters line lengths.
+This function picks a character based on a distributio of who is most likely to speak, and returns a line.
+The length of the line is based off a distribution of that character's line lengths.
 There is also a 1 in 5 chance of genereating a scene description alongside the produced line.
 ```
 getLine <- function(){
  rand <- as.character(officeSub[sample(1:length(officeSub$speaker),1),2])